A PTAS for $\ell_p$-Low Rank Approximation: lp -Approximation Algorithms

+Observe that where the first equality follows from linearity of expectation and the first inequality follows from property (iv).

+We can deduce that with probability $1 - 1/\Omega(1)$, where the first equality and inequality follow from the definitions of tiny and $M$-large, and the last inequality follows from (\ref{markovbadbound}) and (\ref{Mlargebound}) with Markov's inequality.

-We also have where the first inequality comes from the definition of small, the second inequality comes from (\ref{markovbadbound}) and the fact that small columns are bad columns, the third inequality comes from (\ref{quantilebadbound}), and the fourth inequality comes from (iv).
+We have where the first inequality comes from the definition of small, the second inequality comes from (\ref{markovbadbound}) and the fact that small columns are bad columns, and the third inequality comes from (\ref{quantilebadbound}).

 \begin{claim} \end{claim}

 \begin{proof} Let $i$ be large.
 We can write $S(UV - A)_{:,i} = SU(V - V^*)_{:,i} + S(UV^* - A)_{:,i}$.

 By (i), we know at least $\frac{1}{2} + \eps$ entries of $SU(V - V^*)_{:,i}$ are larger than $(1 - O(\eps)) \lVert U(V - V^*)_{:,i} \rVert_1$ which is at least by the triangle inequality.
 By the definition of large, this is at least or